devadeepdeb/School-Management/README.md

 # School-Management
-Learner's Academy is a School Management Application to maintain records of teachers, students, classes, subject via an administrative login
+Learner's Academy is a School Management Application to maintain records of teachers, students, classes, subject, mapping via an administrative login
 <h1>Project Overview</h1>
 <pre>
-Learner's Academy is an Application implementing data maintaining features and 4 operations for all 4 tables (teacher, student, clas, subject)
+Learner's Academy is an Application implementing data maintaining features and 4 operations for all 4 tables (teacher, student, clas, subject) and mapping in assignment table

 1) Insert new record
 2) Update existing record